ChatGPT says there is 'no need to panic' about AI and tells us its best joke

 As the below interview shows, ChatGPT shows an incredible awareness and can easily understand questions put to it.
 Replies to each question came within seconds, including to one about a film recommendation that I had hoped would pose a challenge for the AI.

 When ChatGPT was created, it was fed data from a wide variety of sources up until September 2021.
-In some instances, such as when asked the price of milk, the AI gets things wrong because it hasn’t been updated with the last 18 months of world events.
+In some instances, such as when asked the price of milk, the AI gets things wrong because it hasn’t been updated with data from the last 18 months.
 In all likelihood regular updates will resolve this issue and ChatGPT will continue to become more intelligent.

 There are some inbuilt limitations, so when I pushed my luck and asked ChatGPT to tell me a rude joke, I was politely rebuffed, and so far there seems no chance of the software falling in love.
 But, as you will see from our interview, ChatGPT is a very clever piece of software and is generally able to mimic human conversation convincingly.
 Here is the full transcript of the interview: